theopmw/Top-Spots-London/TESTING.md

 * As a frequent user, I would like to be able to search for new destinations that are not featured using the interactive map and find out where they are.
     * The search bar at the top of the map allows users to search for locations and add a temporary marker to the map.

+## Manual Testing

+### Page load (Preloader):
+* Load the page and confirm that the preloader is displayed and fades out after 1000ms to show the main site.
+* Confirm that the main site has fully loaded on preloader fadeout.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+### Header/Navigation Bar:
+* From the Home Page, click the "Contact" navigation menu item to confirm it links to the Contact Page.
+* From the Contact Page, click the "Home" navigation menu item to confirm it links to the Home Page.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+### Home Page (On Page Load):
+* Confirm Google Map API loads correctly.
+* Confirm custom map markers load correctly.
+* Confirm welcome message loads correctly.
+* Confirm hero image loads correctly.
+* Confirm legend loads correctly.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+### Home Page (Interactive Elements):
+#### Map markers and venue information:
+* Scroll over each marker to confirm that an info window with the venue name is displayed.
+* Click each marker on the map to confirm the correct venue is displayed in the Information Box.
+* For each venue confirm the following:
+    * The correct venue name is displayed.
+    * The correct venue address is displayed.
+    * The correct venue description is displayed.
+    * The correct venue name is displayed in the "Visit (venue name) website" link.
+    * The "Visit (venue name) website" link directs to the correct website and opens in a new tab.
+    * The correct venue name is displayed in the "Book a table at (venue name)" link
+    * The "Book a table at (venue name)" link directs to the correct website and opens in a new tab.
+    * If the venue does not accept bookings, the "Book a table at (venue name)" link is hidden.
+    * The correct social media/trip advisor links are displayed (if a venue doesn't have one of the profiles, the icon is hidden).
+    * The social media/trip advisor links direct to the correct page and open in a new tab.
+    * The correct venue images display and have unique and appropriate alt attributes to display if the images don't load correctly.
+* Confirm that all venue information loads correctly every time a different marker is clicked.
+* Double click each marker to confirm zoom functionality works as expected.
+* Enter text in to the search bar to confirm search suggestions are presented under the bar.
+* Complete a search or select a sugestion from the dropdown to confirm the map zooms in on the location and a marker is placed.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+#### Legend
+* Click each checkbox in the legend to confirm that the show/hide functionality is working correctly and shows/hides the correct map markers.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+### Contact Page
+* Navigate to the Contact Page using the navigation bar.
+* Fill out the form and click send.
+* Confirm email is sent to the correct address and the contents of the message are as expected.
+* Hover over the "Send" button to confirm colour transition is correct.
+* With the form inputs completely clear of information, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Name" input.
+* With the form name input filled in, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Email address" input.
+* With the form name and email input filled in, click the send button to confirm The "Please fill in this field" alert box is displayed under the "Message" input.
+* Review and confirm responsiveness and functionality on different browsers.
+* Review and confirm responsiveness and functionality on tablet and mobile devices.

+### Footer

+### Responsive design
+* Reduce the screen size to confirm that all elements behave as expected and display as they should on all device sizes.
+* Ensure that all elements have adequate space and the site is still easily legible and easy to use.

 ## Bugs